Economic evaluation of time: Differences in time and money

 However, a different line of research provides contrasting arguments by showing that people evaluate time and money very differently.
 In particular, money has a readily exchangeable market where people can buy, sell, borrow, and save, which is impossible to do with time.
 A lost dollar has a potential to be earned back tomorrow, yet a lost minute cannot be recouped.

 In a study done by LeClerc, Schmitt, and Dube, people were more risk-averse to uncertainties that involved losses of time compared to money (whereas, according to prospect theory, people are risk-seeking under decisions that involve losses of money).
 For example, people were less likely to choose to wait 90 minutes over 60 minutes for sure than they were to choose the chance of losing $15 over $10 for sure.
-Okada and Hoch also found systematic differences in how people spent time versus money, and these differences in spending pattern were explained by the ambiguity in the value of time in contrast to money that was perceived as more fungible.
+Okada and Hoch also found systematic differences in how people spent time versus money, and these differences in spending patterns were explained by the ambiguity in the value of time in contrast to money that was perceived as more fungible.
 For example, people believed that they will have more time in the future than now (which leads to greater slack and procrastination), yet people did not overestimate the amount of money they will have in the future than now.

 Time and money also differ in their connections to people's self-concepts.
 People perceive that their temporal expenditures, such as spending leisure time, are more reflective of their self-concept, as compared to their monetary expenditures.
 For instance, Reed and his colleagues found that people view donations of time (e.g., volunteering) as higher in moral value and more self-expressive than monetary donations.
 Similarly, Carter and Gilovich found that people’s experiences are more critical to their personal narrative than material goods.
 Therefore, although people do express aspects of their self-identity through purchasing of material goods as well, expenditures of time may constitute people’s lives more strongly.
 Together, the fact that people can view their time in terms of money may not be true across all contexts.